-Welcome to the August 2020 edition of First Monday Free Fiction.
+Welcome to the September 2020 edition of First Monday Free Fiction.
 To recap, inspired by Kristine Kathryn Rusch who posts a free short story every week on her blog, I’ll post a free story on every first Monday of the month.
 It will remain free to read on this blog for one month, then I’ll take it down and post another story.

 The recent debate about Lovecraft and his influence on the speculative fiction genre reminded me of A Mess of Arms and Legs and Limbs, a story I wrote three years ago about sort of Lovecraftian aliens attacking a mining outpost.